NGC staff donate their time so 100% of your contributions can go directly to grassland conservation projects.

-Jeff is a Ph.D. candidate at Boston University, where he is studying the evolutionary history of African parasitic finches.
-His M.S. research at the University of Nevada, Las Vegas was on the systematics and biogeography of the Neotropical avian genus Trogon.
+Jeff is an Assistant Professor of the Practice at Boston College, where he teaches and conducts research in ecology, behavior, and evolutionary biology.
+During his graduate studies Jeff conducted fieldwork in the United States, Central America, and Africa.
 While working in the Neotropics, Jeff witnessed the need for habitat conservation and improved resources for Latin American researchers.
 His work in the Research Equipment Program helps the NGC provide the basic tools needed to conduct important research that can be applied in habitat conservation and management.

 Marita Davison, M.Sc

 Marita was raised in Bolivia and it was there in the Amazon jungle that she discovered her love for the natural world.
 She completed her M.Sc. at Cornell University where she studied how land use change influences feeding behavior of endangered Florida Scrub Jays and the impact of threatened flamingoes on high-elevation lakes in the Andes Mountains.
-She has mentored Bolivian ecology students at the Instituto de Ecología in La Paz and is now focused on creating effective science-based media through her work at Habitat Seven and Caravan Lab.
-She is also a correspondent for the nationally televised science and technology show, TechKnow.
+She has mentored Bolivian ecology students at the Instituto de Ecología in La Paz and is now focused on creating effective science-based media through her work at Caravan Lab.